See a list of Forensic Psychology Programs by Clicking Here!

-Forensic psychologists are responsible for applying psychological techniques to understanding and identifying underlying causes of criminal behavior in a given case, based primarily on the review of available evidence and materials and interviews with the criminal.
-Forensic psychologists are often called in to discern patterns, methods and other actions necessary for the capture and condemnation of a given criminal, providing testimony and expertise win court when called upon to verify findings obtained through other means.
+Forensic psychology is the area of study melding psychology to criminal investigations and criminal justice.
+Forensic psychology professionals are responsible for applying psychological techniques to understanding and identifying underlying causes of criminal behavior in a given case, based primarily on the review of available evidence and materials and interviews with the criminal.
+They are often called in to discern patterns, methods and other actions necessary for the capture and condemnation of a given criminal, providing testimony and expertise win court when called upon to verify findings obtained through other means.
 Often forensic psychologists will provide cause and motivation for such behavior, which is necessary in many cases for conviction.

 Forensic psychology is the application of psychological principles in a criminal justice setting.
 A bachelor's degree can be pursued, but most jobs will only consider those with at least master's degree and prefer PhD holders.
 For those who wish to work within the criminal justice system, the high level of education required to obtain work is based on the fact that a forensic psychologist will testify in court, and the testimony given must be reliable, otherwise the lack of credibility can negatively impact the legal process.
 There are few professionals operating in this field due to the high standard and necessary education level required to be recognized as a qualified witness.

 A forensic psychologist will, along with a regular course load for psychology, take classes in criminal justice.
 Classes that will be of benefit include:

 - Criminal Law